Cinema of Germany

-The film industry in Germany can be traced back to the late 19th century.
-German cinema made major technical and artistic contributions to early film, broadcasting and television technology.
+The cinema of Germany can be traced back to the late 19th century.
+The film industry in Germany made major technical and artistic contributions to early film, broadcasting and television technology.
 Babelsberg became a household synonym for the early 20th century film industry in Europe, similar to Hollywood later.
+Early German and German-speaking filmmakers and actors heavily contributed to early Hollywood, many of whom were Jewish refugees fleeing Nazi persecution.

 Germany witnessed major changes to its identity during the 20th and 21st century.
 Those changes determined the periodisation of national cinema into a succession of distinct eras and movements.

+German movies and German artists earned 230 Oscar nominations and 54 Oscar wins.